Custom Power BI Visuals Can Turn Your Reports Around

 Going for a custom look

-Microsoft has always been good at making their solutions available to developers to expand them and Power BI is no exception.
+Microsoft has always been good at making its solutions available to developers to expand them and Power BI is no exception.
 This ability makes the tool much more flexible as you can either use custom visuals developed by others or even roll your own.

 Some visualizations can be found on the Marketplace while others, like Zebra BI for Power BI, can be downloaded separately.

-Adding custom visuals
+Adding custom visuals in Power BI

 It's easy to add new custom visuals in Power BI on the desktop.
 Simply click on the three dots in the Visualizations pane and then select the option you need.